kwonus/Quelle-Obsolete/Quelle.md

 - Searches that return a limited set of results
 - Searches that either return loads of results of searches where the result count is unknown (and potentially very large)

 Due to the latter the latter condition above, SEARCH, by default summarizes results (it does NOT automatically print every result found).
-The idea is that the user can drill down into the summary and print limited sets of results, using the #print command to selectively print portions of the most previously executed SEARCH.
+The idea is that the user can drill down into the summary and print limited sets of results, using the @print command to selectively print portions of the most previously executed SEARCH.
 The dependent clause can be used to circumvent the summary and immediately every record that is returned from the search.
 Here are two parallel examples:

 "Jesus answered"			*this would summarize books that contain this phrase, with chapter references*